ornellion/100DaysOfCode/round1-log.md

 The next steps for me would be to make it responsive as well as interactive in some way but I understand that will come with time as I learn more CSS and also JavaScript.
 I think the fact that I now have a strong foundational understanding of RGB will serve me well moving forwards.

 **Link to work:** [RGB Colour Theory Markers on GitHub](https://github.com/ornellion/rgb-colour-markers)

+---

+### Day 28: January 28, 2024

+**Today's Progress**:
+- Codecademy: Started the unit on Deploying Websites.
+Learned about hosting and domain names.
+- Learned the basics about using the command line using basic comands.
+- Started recreating freeCodeCamps Learn HTML Forms by Building a Registration Form

+**Thoughts**:
+If there's one thing that I've learned over the past month is that I'm learning a lot but it can also feel like I've learned very little...?
+I'm slowly becoming more comfortable coding in VS Code.
+The command line actually makes sense rather than being a bunch of abstract commands I can recreate in a tutorial.
+I can create and commit to repos in GitHub. *Actually* having a GitHub account is progress in itself.

+Yet, essentially after 3 months of coding I have a basic understanding of Python, HTML and CSS.
+But there's not much I can *do*.
+It's tempting to jump ahead to have more to show.
+I have to trust that the consistency and commitment to making sure my basic and higher-level understanding is solid will pay off in thye long-run.